-- (c) Where a distributor was unsuccessful in its attempt to contact a residential customer 48 hours before the planned disconnection as required under section 4.2.2.4, and the distributor intends to execute the disconnection by attendance at the customer's premises, the distributor shall make a reasonable attempt to communicate with the customer, with due regard for the safety and security of the distributor's personnel, if the customer is at the property, to advise that disconnection will be executed and that payment may be made by credit card issued by a financial institution. - 4.2.5.1 The physical process by which a distributor disconnects or reconnects shall reflect good utility practice and consider safety as a primary requirement. - 4.2.5.2 A distributor may recover from the customer responsible for the disconnection reasonable costs associated with disconnection, including overdue amounts payable by the customer.
-A distributor may recover from the customer responsible for the disconnection reasonable costs for repairs of the distributor's physical assets attached to the property in reconnecting the property. - 4.2.5.3 A distributor may recover from the person requesting the reconnection any Board approved reconnection charges. - 4.2.6 In establishing its disconnection policy as specified in its Conditions of Service, consistent with section 30 and 31 of the Electricity Act and good utility practice, a distributor may consider the following reasons for disconnection: - Adverse effect on the reliability and safety of the distribution system. - Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system. - A material decrease in the efficiency of the distributor's distribution system. - A materially adverse effect on the quality of distribution services received by an existing connection. - Inability of the distributor to perform planned inspections and maintenance.
+- (d) A distributor shall not disconnect a customer for non-payment on a day the distributor is closed to the public to make payment and/or reconnection arrangements or on the day preceding that day. - 4.2.5.1 The physical process by which a distributor disconnects or reconnects shall reflect good utility practice and consider safety as a primary requirement. - 4.2.5.1A A distributor shall not apply any charges for disconnecting a customer for non-payment. - 4.2.5.2 A distributor may recover from the customer responsible for the disconnection reasonable costs for repairs of the distributor's physical assets attached to the property in reconnecting the property. - 4.2.5.3 A distributor may recover from the person requesting the reconnection any Board approved reconnection charges.
+The reconnection charges shall be applied only after reconnection has occurred.
+If a residential customer is unable to pay the reconnection charges, the distributor shall offer reasonable payment arrangements.
+The distributor shall waive the reconnection charges for an eligible low-income customer. - 4.2.6 In establishing its disconnection policy as specified in its Conditions of Service, consistent with section 30 and 31 of the Electricity Act and good utility practice, a distributor may consider the following reasons for disconnection: - Adverse effect on the reliability and safety of the distribution system.

-- Failure of the consumer or customer to comply with a directive of a distributor that the distributor makes for purposes of meeting its licence obligations. - The customer owes the distributor money for distribution services, or for a security deposit.
-The distributor shall give the customer a reasonable opportunity to provide the security deposit consistent with sections 2.4.20 and 2.4.20A. - 4.2.7 A distributor shall not disconnect a residential or general service <50 kW customer with a smart meter or interval meter based solely on an estimated bill.
+- Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system. - A material decrease in the efficiency of the distributor's distribution system. - A materially adverse effect on the quality of distribution services received by an existing connection. - Inability of the distributor to perform planned inspections and maintenance. - Failure of the consumer or customer to comply with a directive of a distributor that the distributor makes for purposes of meeting its licence obligations. - The customer owes the distributor money for distribution services, or for a security deposit.
+The distributor shall give the customer a reasonable opportunity to provide the security deposit consistent with sections 2.4.20 and 2.4.20 A. - 4.2.7 A distributor shall not disconnect a residential or general service <50 kW customer with a smart meter or interval meter based solely on an estimated bill.